diningphil/TetrisHat/README.md

 ## TODO
 1. Fix "push" recognition
-2. Check rotation boundaries on the right side of the game matrix
+2. Implement canRotate which checks rotation boundaries on the right side of the game matrix ( rotation is always clockwise )